 I can’t believe that my nearly 3 year old blog is still relevant.
 Thus I’ve revisited it, and apart from a brief edit of a sentence or two, it says pretty much the same thing – The Labour led Government has screwed NZ renters, the very people they claim to be helping.

-The current Government is making a raft of changes to the renting environment that’s already changing the market and making rents rise nationwide.
+The Government has made a raft of changes to the rental property environment that’s already changing the market and making rents rise nationwide.
 Don’t get me wrong – I think change is good.
-For too long, the landlording “business” has been allowed to freelance unfettered.
+For too long, the landlording business has been allowed to freelance unfettered.
 That good old Kiwi “she’ll be right / No.8 wire” mentality has worked for a good while, but not any more.

-Labour (I’m brushing past NZ First in this blog, as they only get in the way…) have announced many changes that will directly affect an increasing number of New Zealanders.
+Labour have announced many changes that will directly affect an increasing number of New Zealanders.
 Labour are marching forward carrying the banner “Make Renting Better” and revamping the Residential Tenancies Act.
-The changes they’re proposing are aimed at bringing the current legislation into the modern age, and improving the situation for the growing number of renters.
+The changes they’ve now made are aimed at bringing the current legislation into the modern age, and improving the situation for the growing number of renters.

 People’s attitudes to renting are changing too, and for many it’s become a lifestyle choice.
 It’s estimated that there are roughly 600,000 rental properties in New Zealand, and that number is set to increase.
 On average 2.1 people live in owner-occupied properties in NZ, but an average 3.9 people live in a rental property.
 That means when a rental owner sells their property to a first home buyer (and lots of them are doing that right now), then 1.8 tenants are left still needing a place to rent.